EricTrainingRev/240701-JWA-Gen-AI/Study Guides/HTML-CSS.md

 - action
     - The action attribute indicates where the form data will be processed.
 Typically the URL of the server
 - target
-    - Used to speicfy whether the submitted results will open the current window, a new tab, or new frame.
+    - Used to specify whether the submitted results will open the current window, a new tab, or new frame.
 The default value is "self" which is the same window.
 For a new window, use "blank"
 - name
     - should be provided for each input element.
 It is not required, but hte value provides a label for the data once the form is submitted.
 If it is not specified in an input field then the data will not be sent from that field
 - method
-    - Used to speicify the HTTP method used to send data while submitting forms, only two options GET and POST
+    - Used to specify the HTTP method used to send data while submitting forms, only two options GET and POST
 - value
     - Specifies an initial value for the input field.
 It also serves as the attribute when providing a button a label
 - placeholder